Blozum Intro — Blozum

 Setting clear success metrics is vital, yet a staggering 75% of newcomers fail to do so.

 Example: Launching a mobile app without defining key performance indicators (KPIs) makes it challenging to assess its performance.
 Are users engaging with the app?
 Are they making in-app purchases?
-Without clear metrics, you’re essentially navigating in the dark.
+Without clear metrics, you’re essentially navigating in the light.

 Empathetic tip: Define your goals and the metrics that matter most for your product’s success.
 Be specific and realistic in your expectations, allowing you to measure progress effectively.